-The 10 Best Ways To Avoid Hat Hair While Wearing A Beanie
+The Best Ways To Avoid Hat Hair Under That Beanie

 Is there anything nicer than a cozy beanie?
 They're completely trendy and of the moment right now — and they're super comfy to boot.
 There's only one drawback — the flat and frizzy beanie aftermath, which can be pretty devastating.
 So, what are the best ways to avoid hat hair while wearing a beanie?
 Luckily, there are a number of tips out there to keep your hair in primo condition, so don't rule out your favorite beanie yet — it turns out everything spanning from hat choice, to a few well-placed spritzes of texturizing spray can fix a whole world of woes.
 Seriously, there are tons of ways to volumnize flattened hair and smooth frizzed hair, so if you follow a few simple steps, hat hair should really be a non-issue.